jmzue109909RobertReed/terst/README.md

 Added comprehensive test coverage - v10.2.3
 Added new feature for better user experience - update 41 Updated README with new instructions - update 5
+Added new feature for better user experience - update 31